Henry Janowitz: Later career

 Janowitz became a private practitioner in 1952 and worked closely with Burrill Bernard Crohn at Mount Sinai Hospital in Manhattan, New York.
 While there, he also worked with David Dreiling and contributed to the study of peptic ulcer and inflammatory bowel diseases.
 In 1958, Janowitz was asked to create a Division of Gastroenterology at the Mount Sinai Hospital.
 While leading that group, he trained over 100 residents and fellows among which were Bernard Wolf and Richard Marshak.

 Editorial work

 Prof. Janowitz served on many editorial boards, including Journal of Chronic Diseases (now known as Journal of Clinical Epidemiology), the American Journal of Physiology and was a contributor to Gastroenterology Clinics.
 He also was known for the resurrection of the American Journal of Digestive Diseases which existed from 1956 to 1966.

 He was a member of the Association of American Physicians and Surgeons and served as Committee chairman with the American Gastroenterological Association and on the National Scientific Advisory Board of the National Foundation for Ileitis and Colitis.

 Death and legacy

-Janowitz died on August 19, 2008 and was survived by his wife, Adeline R. Tintner, and two children Anne and Mary Janowitz.
+Janowitz died on August 19, 2008 and was survived by two children Anne and Mary Janowitz.